 Being presented with a severance agreement is both a cause for alarm and an opportunity.
 It's a cause for alarm because you have lost your job, and now you have a thousand questions circling in your head.
 How do I feed my family?
 Will I lose my house?
 Can I get unemployment benefits?
 How long will it take to get another job?
 Should I just sign the severance agreement to get the money as soon as possible?
 I have no income, so how can I afford an attorney to help me through this difficult time?

-But it’s an opportunity because, in our experience, many if not most people who lose their jobs sooner or later end up in a better position.
-With some, it happens quickly.
+But it's an opportunity because, in our experience, most people who lose their jobs sooner or later end up in a better position.
+With some it happens quickly.
 Some take longer.
 Some end up with another employer.
-Some develop and run their own business.
+Some start their own business.
 The thing to remember is that losing a job does not have to mean the end of the world.
 And sensible fee arrangements exist that will enable you to get the legal help that you need.
 So take a deep breath and move forward in a businesslike way.

 If you have reached age 40, by law your former employer must give you 21 days to review a severance agreement.
 Once you decide to sign you have another 7 days to change your mind.
 There's no need to act hastily.